Construction of higher-dimensional ALF Calabi-Yau metrics: Hyperk ahler metrics with -symmetry

 Suppose now that there is an $\mathbb{R}$-isometry on $S$, then it can be extended to $M$ with generator $T$.
 It is now clear that $\rho$ is invariant by this action.
-The next proposition will give a formula of the moment map. \begin{proposition} Let $K$ be an $\mathbb{R}$-invariant K\"ahler potential of the K\"ahler manifold $M$, then $x=\frac{1}{2}d^cK(T)$ defines a moment map of this $\mathbb{R}$-action. \end{proposition} \begin{proof} First we note that let $\alpha$ be a 1-form and $X,Y$ be two vector fields, then
+The next proposition will give a formula of the moment map. \begin{proposition} Let $K$ be an $\mathbb{R}$-invariant K\"ahler potential of the K\"ahler manifold $M$, then $x=\frac{1}{2}d^cK(T)$ defines a moment map of this $\mathbb{R}$-action. \end{proposition} \begin{proof} First we note that if $\alpha$ is a 1-form and $X,Y$ are two vector fields, then

-Taking $\alpha=d^cK$ and $X=T$, since $I$ and $K$ are $T-$invariant, we have $L_X\alpha=0$, hence
+Taking $\alpha=d^cK$ and $X=T$, since $I$ and $K$ are $T$-invariant, we have $L_X\alpha=0$, hence

 \end{proof}

 From the above proposition we know that

 is a moment map with respect to the $\mathbb{R}$-action and $\omega$.
 It is the best choice of the moment map since it is homogeneous with respect to the homothety: we have $L_{\rho\frac{\partial}{\partial \rho}}x=2x$.